nataliecardot/nodejs-shop/README.md

 1. Install dependencies
    `npm install`

-2. Change the file example-nodemon.json to nodemon.json.
-Use the example to replace keys with appropriate API keys, etc., from MongoDB, Sendgrid, and Stripe.
-These can each be acquired for free.
+2. Change the filename of `example-nodemon.json` to `nodemon.json`.
+Use the example as a guideline to replace keys with appropriate API keys, etc., from MongoDB, Sendgrid, and Stripe.
+These can each be acquired using a free account.

 3. Start Node server at http://localhost:3000
    `npm start`